CQCL/hugr/specification/hugr.md

 2. The extension may self-register binary code (e.g. a Rust trait) providing a function `compute_signature` that fallibly computes a (perhaps-polymorphic) type scheme given some initial type arguments.
-   The operation declares the arguments required by the `compute_signature` function as a list of TypeParams; if this successfully returns a typ scheme, that may have additional TypeParams for which TypeArgs must also be provided.
+   The operation declares the arguments required by the `compute_signature` function as a list of TypeParams; if this successfully returns a type scheme, that may have additional TypeParams for which TypeArgs must also be provided.

 For example, the TypeDef for `array` in the prelude declares two TypeParams: a `BoundedUSize`